nais314/stui/README.md

 # stui
 ### Simplified Terminal UI (Nim lang, ANSI)

-This is my first app in Nim.
+This is my first app in Nim - it covers pretty much anything i need to learn.

-**STUI is a drag&drop aware, responsive layout ANSI terminal UI.
+**STUI is a drag&drop aware, responsive layout ANSI terminal UI.**

 branches:
 * master: stable, but main loop is sequential